Richard-Vuong/About-Me/README.md

-- 👋 Hi, I’m Richard
+### Hi there!
+I'm Richard!

-- 👀 I’m interested in AI
+- 👀 I’m interested in GenAI!
-- 🌱 I’m currently studying Clustering.
+- 🌱 I’m currently studying Python for the PCAP exam
 - 📫 How to reach me: Richard_Vuong@outlook.com